fujihack/fujihack/README.md

 and this project only works on one.
 Specifically, this will only work on X/GFX/HS/F/Z/Pro cameras.
 You can put your firmware file in the web patcher to see if this project supports your type.

-Check out the [FujiHack wiki](https://fujihack.github.io/) for a ton of into, and there's also a [Discord room](https://discord.gg/UZXDktvAZP).
+Check out the [FujiHack wiki](https://fujihack.github.io/) for a ton of info, and there's also a [Discord room](https://discord.gg/UZXDktvAZP).

 ## What's been done:
 - Unpack firmware